Yes, there are waiting periods!

-There are a few policy benefits where a waiting period applies once you have purchased your policy:
+There are only two policy benefits where a waiting period is in place once you have your policy: